jakobloekke/tdcss.js/README.md

 <!-- # Section name -->
 ```

-You can configure the syntax to fit your own preferences by passing a settings object to $.tdcss():
+You can customize the syntax by passing a settings object to $.tdcss():
 ```javascript
 $("#my-fragments").tdcss({
 	section_identifier: "#",